matteofiorini92/restaurants-reviews/README.md

 ### The Scope Plane

 Users want to be able to rate their experiences when eating out, to leave the reviews for other people to know how a particular restaurant was, what was their favourite dish, what they didn't enjoy.
-At the same time, people want to know what to expect when they go to a new place, they rely on other users experiences to know whether a place is nice or not, if a low-cost small diner has better food than a fancy restaurant.
+At the same time, people want to know what to expect when they go to a new place, they rely on other users' experiences to know whether a place is nice or not, if a low-cost small diner has better food than a fancy restaurant.

 ### The Structure Plane